Divorce Attorney in Wausau, WI and the Surrounding Areas

 At Schmidt & Schmidt, our divorce lawyers in Wausau, WI believe in an approach using tact, diplomacy, reason and compassion to help all parties concerned come to a realistic agreement.
 In our experience, people who are getting a divorce have enough charged emotions happening and don’t need any fuel added to the fires already burning.

 There are two kinds of divorces, ‘contested’ and ‘uncontested’.
 A contested divorce is where the sides are unable to reach an agreement.
 This inability to reach an agreement may stem from actual or perceived problems or concerns about the other party that are perhaps too difficult for the parties to over come.
+Your divorce attorney in Wausau, WI can help answer your questions about divorce type.

 Sometimes a divorce catches one party off guard, a complete surprise.
 Or one party has committed a breach of the marriage causing a complete breakdown of trust, respect and love.